paulvee/Dynamic-DC-Load/README.md

   • Reverse polarity protection to -100V and a 10A fuse.

-  • DUT is disconnected by a relays for invalid inputs like reverse polarity.
+  • DUT is disconnected by a relay for invalid inputs like reverse polarity.

   • Maximum current of 10A @ 40V

   • Maximum power 180W @25 degrees ambient temperature

-  • Volt Accuracy: 0.003%
+  • Volt Accuracy: 0.3%

-  • Current Accuracy: 0.004%
+  • Current Accuracy: 0.4%

+  • Maximum power 180W @25 degrees ambient temperature (heatsink temp 85C)

+  • Off state DUT current 1.9uA at 2V, 57.7uA at 60V.

   • Power input: 12VDC Wall-wart 0.5A with reverse polarity protection to -24V and PTC fuse

-  • CC & CV modes with real-time operation, CP, CR and Battery Mode supported in software.
+  • CC, CV and battery modes with hardware real-time operation.

+  • CP and CR modes have active software regulation (resolution +/-156uA).

   • Pulse/transient mode supported by an external Function Generator.
 5V=10A